Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the night of April 9, officials in the Russian city of Orenburg, with a population of about 550,000, recorded the water level of the Ural River reaching 9.31 meters, exceeding the critical level of 9.3 meters.
 Orenburg Governor Denis Pasler called on people in flooded areas to evacuate immediately.

-Authorities in the city of Kurgan, which sits on the banks of the Tobol River, issued an emergency alert urging residents to evacuate.
+Authorities in the city of Kurgan, which lies on the banks of the Tobol River, issued an emergency alert urging residents to evacuate.
 Russian officials estimate that about 19,000 people in the Kurgan region live in risk zones.

 Floods hit Russian city

 The Ural River has risen, flooding the Russian city of Orenburg, submerging roads and low-lying areas.
-Video: RIA Novosti
+Video : RIA Novosti

 A state of emergency has been declared in the Tyumen region in Western Siberia.
 Emergency Situations Minister Alexander Kurenkov visited the region to inspect the damage caused by the floods.
 Local officials have warned that the floodwaters will continue to rise for at least the next three days and that the situation will become more complicated until the end of April.